Mogadishu: Demographics

 Mogadishu is inhabited by All Somali clan-families, with the most dominated being the Abgaal and Murusade clans.
 Apart from the Somalis that have inhabited the city since the beginning, several minorities have also historically lived in the city.
 With the beginning of Islam, Arab and Persian migrants began to settle during the medieval period.
 Centuries of intermarriage between the various ethnic groups, which also include Bantus, produced a minority people called Benadiris, or ‘Ad’ad (Cadcad), who mainly inhabit the oldest districts of Mogadishu.
 In the colonial period, European expatriates, primarily Italians, would also contribute to the city's cosmopolitan populace.

 Following a greatly improved security situation in the city in 2012, Somali expatriates and many of the diaspora began returning to Mogadishu for investment opportunities and to take part in the post-conflict reconstruction.
 Through both private efforts and public initiatives like the Somali Diaspora Corps, they have participated in the renovation of schools, hospitals, banks and other infrastructure.
 They have also helped to propel the local real estate market.
 Since 2015, Mogadishu and many parts of the north of the country have seen a rise in refugees and migrants mainly those who are returning from Yemen or are from war torn Arab countries particularly those who are Yemenis and Syrians who are fleeing conflict.

 According to Demographia, Mogadishu has a population of around 2,425,000 residents as of April 2017.
 It is the 210th largest city in the world by population size.
 The urban area occupies 91 km2, with a population density of around 26800 PD/km2.
 The UNFPA assisted the Ministry in the project, which is slated to be finalized ahead of the planned plebiscite and local and national elections in 2016.

 Education

 Mogadishu is home to a number of scholastic institutions.
 As part of the government's urban renewal program, 100 schools across the country are scheduled to be refurbished and reopened.
 Compulsory education lasts 15 years, Primary and middle school is financed by the state and free of charge in public schools, between the ages of 7 and 19, and by 2015 enrollment of children in this age range was nearly 55%.
-Secondary or high school education is not mandatory but required in order to then progress to universities.
+Secondary or high school education is not mandatory but required to then progress to universities.